DinoChiesa/Apigee-Java-Xsd-Validation/Readme.md

 * a file reference, like file://filename.xsd
 * a url beginning with http:// or https://
-* a string that begins with <xsd:schema and ends with /xsd:schema>.
-In other words, you can directly embed the XSD into the configuration for the policy.
+* a UTF-8 string that, when trimmed, defines an XML Schema.
+(It begins with <schema> and ends with </schema>) In other words, you can directly embed the XSD into the configuration for the policy.
-* a variable enclosed in curly-braces that resolves to one of the above.
+* a string enclosed in curly-braces, indicating a variable which resolves to one of the above.

 If a filename, the file must be present as a resource in the JAR file.
 This requires you to re-package the jar file.
 The structure of the jar must be like so:

 ```
 meta-inf/